Trinitrogen/Intel-GPU-Passthrough-to-Proxmox-Container/README.md

 # Intel-GPU-Passthrough-to-Proxmox-Container
 ## Steps taken to passthrough Intel iGPU to an Ubuntu Container on Proxmox 7

-After a recent in place upgrade of Proxmox 6 to Proxmox 7, my hardware based transcoding within Plex no longer functioned.
-I took the opprotunity to lifecycle my old container into a new one, and following these steps I was able to get hardware transcoding.
+After a recent in place upgrade of Proxmox 6 to Proxmox 7, my hardware based transcoding within Plex no longer functioned. ~~I took the opprotunity to lifecycle my old container into a new one, and following these steps I was able to get hardware transcoding.~~
+I was able to get my previous container working with these steps, allowing me to skip step 3

 1. One the proxmox hosts BIOS, enable intel integrated graphics and disable IOMMU
 2. In the command line of the host, run `ls -l /dev/dri` which should have something resembling the following output